J-81/che_chem_293/README.md

 ---
 ## Activity 4.4: Docking using Webina (A port of AutoDock Vina)

+# NOTE: IF HAVING ISSUES RUNNING WEBINA, PLEASE NOTE THAT AN USE THE TABLE IN THE IMAGE BELOW TO ANSWER THE QUESTIONS.

 ### Background

 Molecular Docking can be used to predict energetically plausible interactions between proteins and ligands.
 Inputs are the two molecules of interest and often times a designation about the region of the protein to search interactions against.
 In the exercise, you will use a web server called [Webina](https://academic.oup.com/bioinformatics/article/36/16/4513/5860016).